 Miss you tons, Mama and Dad, the best of the Greatest Generation ever!

 The long holiday weekend ahead is summer’s unofficial kickoff, but Memorial Day is actually a somber occasion to honor those who served their country.

 We proudly hang the colors.
-Gather with neighbors for a block party, where everyone brings their fave summer dish for feast we look forward to all year.
-We’re thankful for living in a place where we can enjoy sharing, friendship, food, and laughter.
+Gather with neighbors for a block party, where everyone brings their fave summer dish for a feast we look forward to all year.
+We’re thankful to live in a country where we can enjoy sharing friendship, food, and laughter.